-207, 208, 213, and 214 are recommended for graduate students.
-They will be required to do certain work in addition to that for undergraduates.
-The prerequisite for graduate psychology courses is graduate standing or seniors with 15 credit hours of psychology who may be admitted to courses at the 300 level.
+207, 208, 213, 214, and 216 are recommended for graduate students.
+They will be required to do additional work to that required of undergraduates.
+The prerequisite for graduate psychology courses is graduate standing with some background in psychology or seniors with 15 credit hours of psychology who may be admitted to courses at the 300 level.